 Step 1: The first step involves applying granular Prodiamine in two sessions, preferably at the beginning of February as soil temperatures reach 55 degrees F. Prodiamine is a water-dispersible formula, and when it is applied to the soil at 55 degrees, it proactively stops weeds from germinating.

 Step 2: This step is the same as the first step, where the Prodiamine and fertilizer will be applied again at the end of February.
 This second application will give your lawn an extra 2 months of protection from weeds such as goosegrass, crabgrass, white clover, spurge, dandelions, thistle, and false dandelions.

 Step 3: Finally, Dimension and fertilizer will be applied somewhere in the last two weeks of March.
 This application prevents weed germination and kills any broadleaf, crabgrass, or goose weeds that may have started to germinate.

 You may be wondering why we apply Prodiamine and fertilizer in two sittings?
 Well, this way, the formula won’t cause root shrinkage to your lawns.
 Clearly, our 3-step pre-emergent process is vastly different from one single use of Prodiamine that most lawn care pros use in Plainfield.

 Looking For Best Lawn Care in Plainfield?
 Contact Tee Time LawnCare

 At Tee Time Lawncare, we cater to the lawn care and aeration needs of commercial and industrial customers in Plainfield, IL.
 When you choose to work with us, you get skilled and licensed lawn care in Plainfield and landscaping professionals who know what they are doing.
 With our proprietary fertilizers (OMRI-certified and composed of organic materials) and lawn care technology, there is no lawn we can’t tame and transform!
-Call us at 815-524-1265 or write to us online to schedule an appointment.
+Give us a call or use the nearby quote form to schedule an appointment.